Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Conclusion

 We introduce the \methodname{} (E2H), a CRL-based method for LLM post-training.
 E2H enables models to learn tasks they initially failed at by scheduling tasks from easy to hard.
 E2H challenges the assumption that small LLMs cannot reason and demonstrates strong empirical performance supported by theoretical analysis, offering convergence guarantees and improved sample efficiency over direct RL.
-Despite the strengths of our method, it has limitations, we explore only simple, intuitive schedulers, and more adaptive, advantage-based strategies could yield further gains.
-Additionally, we have not yet scaled post-training to larger models.
 In summary, E2H provides a scalable, theoretically grounded, and practical method for LLM reasoning.